-- 5. Projects shall include the planning, monitoring, and reporting necessary to ensure successful implementation of the project objectives. - 6.
-Measurement of greenhouse gas emissions reductions and carbon sequestration associated with the project is required, where practicable. - 7.
-Grant funds cannot be used to fulfill any mitigation requirements imposed by law. - 8.
-Projects should include, where possible: - a.
+- 1. At least twenty percent (20%) of program funds shall be allocated for projects serving severely disadvantaged communities. - 2.
+Unless the project has been identified as serving a disadvantaged community, an entity that receives an award shall be required to provide a match of twenty percent (20%). - 3.
+Projects must provide workforce education and training, contractor, and job opportunities for disadvantaged communities, where practicable. - 4.
+Projects shall include the planning, monitoring, and reporting necessary to ensure successful implementation of the project objectives. - 5.
+Measurement of greenhouse gas emissions reductions and carbon sequestration associated with the project is required, where practicable. - 6.
+Grant funds cannot be used to fulfill any mitigation requirements imposed by law.

+- 7. Projects should include, where feasible: - a.
 Efficient use and conservation of water supplies. - b.
 Use of recycled water. - c.
 Stormwater capture to reduce stormwater runoff, reduce water pollution, or recharge groundwater supplies, or a combination thereof. - d.
-Provision of safe and reliable drinking water supplies to park and open-space visitors. - 9.
-Projects must be accessible to the public, where feasible.
+Provision of safe and reliable drinking water supplies to park and open-space visitors. - 8.
+Up to 25 percent (25%) of program funds may be made available to communities for innovative transportation projects that provide new and expanded outdoor experiences to disadvantaged youth. - To the extent permissible under the State General Obligation Bond Law, up to five percent (5%) of the grant award may be used to expand community access to the project.
+Funds must be used for capital assets with a useful life of at least ten years.